PanGalacticTech/project_template/[2]system_specification.md

 ### [2.3.1]Hardware Specification
 _Hardware specification should outline specific hardware devices, circuit design and hardware archetectures chosen to meet high level requirements._

-<- NOTE: Spreadsheet would be better for comparason of features of components but I see value in documenting major components here too?
+<- NOTE: Spreadsheet would be better for comparason of features of components but I see value in documenting major components here too during the optioneering stage?

 _Hardware Specification may contain the following subsections:_
 - Major Components - Can be specific or requirements set out for optioneering